-This is a survey art course which emphasizes studio art.
+This is a survey art course that emphasizes studio art.
 Students apply media, techniques, and processes in creating their own artwork.
 Students come to understand and use a variety of vocabulary with respect to the making of their studio art projects.
 Students identify and use the elements and principles of design.
 Students will draw from life, including outdoor sketching, portrait studies at home and in class, and figure studies.
-Each 7th grade class produces a large grid drawing from a famous work of art to display at the Spring Arts Festival.
+Each 7th-grade class produces a large grid drawing from a famous work of art to display at the Spring Arts Festival.
 Mediums include (but are not limited to) pencil, colored pencil, pen, oil or dry pastels, charcoal, markers, tempera paint, watercolors, and printmaking.
 Students participate in class critiques in order to enhance art appreciation and understanding of art criticism.
 In addition to studio art, art history subjects include Renaissance and Baroque art.
 Additional artists are studied as time permits.

 This course builds on the physical education program from grades five and six.
 The content continues to provide learning experiences to meet the current and projected needs of individual students.
-Emphasis continues to include activities which encourage physical fitness and encourage proper social skills through team sports.
+Emphasis continues to include activities that encourage physical fitness and encourage proper social skills through team sports.
 Students learn and practice skills necessary for an active, healthy lifestyle.

-Parts of the Computer: an in-depth study of peripherals, inputs, outputs, processors, motherboards, RAM, and more.
+Parts of the Computer: An in-depth study of peripherals, inputs, outputs, processors, motherboards, RAM, and more.

 - Word Processing Software: Students will learn how to create business tri-folds, MLA format essays, and how to cite websites for research.

 - Internet Etiquette & Safety: Deeper discussion of cyberbullying.